Thursday, 29 January 2015

 Thursday 15th April 2004

-The weather for this walk was worse than I had encountered all week with strong winds and rain almost all day, in fact it was probably the worst weather that I’d ever found in the Lake District, or on any walk up to this point.
-Until this walk I had always been rather afraid of being out on the fells in bad weather, and I had every reason to be as the scare stories that I’d heard were not wrong.
+The weather for this walk was the worst I encountered all week with strong winds and rain almost all day, in fact it was probably the worst weather I’d ever found in the Lake District, or on any walk up to this point.
+Until this walk I had always been rather afraid of being out on the fells in bad weather, and I had every reason to be as the scare stories I’d heard were not wrong.
 Despite the dreadful weather forecast I had little choice about my options for this day as I had been staying at the Black Sail Youth Hostel in Ennerdale and was booked to stay in a hostel in Grasmere the following night.
 The safest plan (short of catching several buses once I’d reached the nearest road, near Buttermere) would be to climb up Loft Beck and over Honister Hause into Borrowdale, on a reverse of the end of the previous day's walk, and then climb over Greenup Edge into Far Easedale.
-That is still quite a trek in bad weather, but it is still the easiest route to walk reaching a maximum height of about two thousand feet at the top of Greenup Edge, while the route that I did take took a more direct, much higher and more exposed route.
+That is still quite a trek in bad weather, but is still the easiest route to walk despite reaching a maximum height of about two thousand feet at the top of Greenup Edge, while the route that I did take took a more direct, much higher and more exposed route.

 I was able to confidently inform them that the left path heads to Angle Tarn while the right path goes to Esk Hause.
 I have always imagined that my female companion was deeply impressed by my amazing sense of direction, but in fact I had been at this junction just two days previously and remembered it distinctly.
 My companion followed me as far as the shelter at the top of the path and then headed north over Allen Crags towards Glaramara on her way to Buttermere.
 I have never seen her since and I don’t even remember her name.
 Once I reached Angle Tarn I took a second waterproof out of my rucksack and put it on over my now saturated cagoule.
-With worse weather than I had ever encountered before I was finding that my waterproofs were not up to the job of keeping me dry.
+In weather that was worse than I had ever encountered before I was finding that my waterproofs were not up to the job of keeping me dry.

-After passing Angle Tarn I left the bridlepath and took a rougher path that was often indistinct and not only very wet but very windy as I skirted around the side of Rossett Pike and descended to the broad and exposed Stake Pass.
-This was the toughest part of the day as I battled against the strong winds that were blowing through the pass and over the boggy ground.
+After passing Angle Tarn I left the bridlepath and took a rougher path that was often indistinct and not only very wet but it was very windy as I skirted around the side of Rossett Pike and descended to the broad and exposed Stake Pass.
+This was the toughest part of the day as I battled against the strong winds blowing through the pass and over the boggy ground.
 I think it was around here that I met a small group of people who were coming the other way and one of them quizzed me on where I was going.
 This must have been concern for a lone walker in terrible weather making his way across an exposed mountain pass.
 It is good that fellwalkers look out for each other like this and my answers must have convinced him that I was okay as he wished me well and left me to head up the grassy hill on the other side of the pass.

-The most direct route to Grasmere from this point would have been to follow the path to the Langdale Pikes and then take the path that descends into Easedale from below Sergeant Man.
+The most direct route to Grasmere from this point would have been to follow the path to the Langdale Pikes and then descend into Easedale from below Sergeant Man.
 Instead I climbed long grassy, occasionally boulder-strewn slopes up to the top of High Raise.
-I was following the route of a right-of-way that is marked on maps, but there was no path on the ground, so I had to somehow try to find my own way up the rough, never ending slopes to the summit of High Raise.
+I was following the route of a right-of-way that is marked on maps, but there was no path on the ground, so I had to somehow try to find my own way up the rough, never ending slopes to eventually reach the summit of High Raise.
 I have never been more thankful for the stone shelters that are built on many Lakeland summits than when I collapsed at the top of this fell.
 After a long rest I got up again to battle the strong winds and make my way down the other side of the hill to Greenup Edge where I turned right onto the path that leads into Far Easedale.

-It would be a long time before I would walk along this valley again, New Year’s Eve 2012, when the weather was once again very poor as on all the other occasions that I have walked from Greenup Edge to Grasmere (or vice versa) I have always taken the ridge route that is much more enjoyable in good weather between Calf Crag and Helm Crag.
+It would be a long time before I walked along this valley again, New Year’s Eve 2012, when the weather was once again very poor as on all the other occasions that I have walked from Greenup Edge to Grasmere (or vice versa) I have always taken the ridge route that is much more enjoyable in good weather between Calf Crag and Helm Crag.
 My abiding memory of Far Easedale on this occasion was of the valley being very wet underfoot and of my gloves being saturated.
 I seemed to find it immensely amusing that whenever I clenched my fist streams of water poured out of my gloves.
 I think this is a reflection of my light-hearted satisfaction with this walk.
-I had successfully crossed high, exposed land in weather worse than I had encountered on any other walk before this, and now that I knew I could cope with bad weather at the top of a mountain I would never be the same again.
-This is the walk that I have look back on as signifying that my education in hillwalking had crossed a significant milestone.
-I may have still had a lot to learn, but now I would be able to advance confident in my abilities in bad weather, thanks to this walk.
+I had successfully crossed high, exposed land in weather worse than I had ever encountered on any other walk before this, and now that I knew I could cope with bad weather at the top of a mountain I would never be the same again.
+This is the walk that I look back on as signifying that my education in hillwalking had crossed a significant milestone.
+I may still have had a lot to learn, but now I would be able to advance confident in my abilities in bad weather, thanks to this walk.

-Thursday 15 January 2015
+Thursday, 15 January 2015

 Around the Mountain Passes